-Mummy FoundationThe Mummy Foundation is a girl-driven local organisation working towards the support and protection of extremely vulnerable girls and young women in Katwe, the largest slum in Kampala.
+Mummy FoundationThe Mummy Foundation is a girl-driven local organisation working towards the support and protection of extremely vulnerable girls and young women in Katwe, the largest impoverished settlement in Kampala.

 In Katwe, life can be extremely challenging, especially for girls and young women.
 Food and proper sanitation is scarce, whilst violence and sexual abuses against women are rampant.
 Mummy Foundation believes that by investing in young women, providing education, life-skills, education, and music opportunities, it can break the cycle of poverty and exploitation.
 The first step in alleviating the issues surrounding these life-threatening conditions is to empower women to lift themselves and their communities out of destitution.
 In turn, this will hopefully build better lives for future generations.